Shri Mataji

 Shri Mataji in Delhi, ca. 09.02.1983

-In 1947 she married Chandrika Prasad Shrivastava, a high- ranking Indian civil servant whose career spanned serving as personal secretary to the late Indian Prime Minister Lal Bahadur Shastri to four successive terms as Secretary-General of the United Nations International Maritime Organization.
+In 1947 she married Chandrika Prasad Srivastava, a high- ranking Indian civil servant whose career spanned serving as personal secretary to the late Indian Prime Minister Lal Bahadur Shastri to four successive terms as Secretary-General of the United Nations International Maritime Organization.
 They had two daughters.
 During this time whilst she raised her daughters and supported the career of her eminent husband, Shri Mataji continued to take a benevolent interest in the world around her.
 She came face to face with a wide range of people from different countries, cultures, income levels and backgrounds and related to them with genuine regard.
 Whether discussing matters of state with important leaders, or family issues with a taxi driver, she was always open to listening and understanding.
 She stood against prejudice, offered protection to those in need, engaged in charitable work, encouraged culture through music and film, farmed the land and ran a busy household.
 She was a loving wife, mother and sister, and would eventually become a grandmother.

 All the time she deepened her perception of human nature focusing her attention on the best way to help human beings rise to their highest potential.
 She came to understand that such a transformation could only occur through the process of self- realization which is the activation of the inbuilt subtle energy (called Kundalini) which is present in us all.
 The awakening of this energy was something she would experience herself, before dedicating her life to sharing it with others.